 How can you help someone with dementia?

-As we reach the end of Dementia Action Week 2019 it is important to remember that every 3 seconds someone is diagnosed with dementia and there are now 850,000 people living with dementia in the UK.
+It's the start of Dementia Action Week 2021 it is important to remember that every 3 seconds someone is diagnosed with dementia and there are now more than 920,000 people living with dementia in the UK.

 Alzheimer’s Society’s research shows that many people are worried about ‘saying the wrong thing’ to people living with dementia.
 And despite almost all of us knowing someone affected, two-thirds of people living with dementia report feeling isolated and lonely, a heartbreaking statistic when a quick cup of tea and a conversation can be so easy for all of us, even when we're busy.